stefaj9/SoundscapeGenerator/README.md

 # Soundscape Generator

-## When adding SoundscapeGenerator to a Visual Studio for the first time.
+## When adding SoundscapeGenerator to Visual Studio for the first time.

 [Download and Install](https://www.openal.org/downloads/) - OpenAL 1.1 Core SDK (zip)